olavim/Minotaurus/docs/instructions.md

 #### Scenario

+All implementations of `Scenario` should implement the `Scenario` interface, though it is again recommended to extends the `AbstractScenario` to simplify this process.

 Giving a small example for a `Scenario` implementation is a bit harder, so please refer to [examples](../plugins) and the javadoc.

 #### Runner

+All implementations of `Runner` should extend the `Runner` class.

-To implement a `Runner`, refer to the below example:
+To implement a runner, refer to the below example:

 ```Java
 public class SimpletonRunner extends Runner {